jaebradley/notes/databases/sql-cookbook/append-a-window-function-refresher.md

 ```

 * Can combine partitioning by different columns in the same `SELECT`
-* `COUNT(*) OVER(PARTITION BY deptno)` + `COUNT(*) OVER(PARTITION BY job)` woudl return a result set where employees in the same department have the same value for the department count while employees who have the same job position have the same value for the job count
+* `COUNT(*) OVER(PARTITION BY deptno)` + `COUNT(*) OVER(PARTITION BY job)` would return a result set where employees in the same department have the same value for the department count while employees who have the same job position have the same value for the job count
 * Similar to `GROUP BY`, `PARTITION BY` lumps all `NULL`s into one group or partition, so when using aggregate functions, need to be aware that aggregate functions ignore `NULL` values and if you need to count `NULL` values, use `COUNT(*)` which will count rows

 ### Incorporating Order